 Work Package Team Open Development Procedures:

-Development of the work packages is intended to be as open as possible within the OGC policies and procedures, the Memoranda of Understanding between OGC and SIG 3D, and the procedures adopted by the SWG itself.
+Development of the work packages is intended to be as open as possible within the OGC policies and procedures, the Memoranda of Understanding between OGC and SIG 3D, OGC and bSI and the procedures adopted by the SWG itself.
 The following are the work package team procedures:

 Management of the work and the disclosure and IP rules are governed by the WPT Open Development Procedures.
 The goal is to be as open as possible to ideas and expertise from many sources while still following the OGC policies and procedures.